ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 # RPC Performance: Forest vs Lotus

-The following measurements were taken while a Forest node and a Lotus node handled a similar stream of real RPC provider traffic during the same window.
-Because both nodes served an almost identical request stream, the differences below are attributable to the nodes rather than to uneven load.
+The following measurements were taken while a Forest node and a Lotus node handled a similar stream of real RPC provider traffic during the same time window.
+Because both nodes served an almost identical request stream, the differences below are attributable to the nodes themselves rather than to uneven load.
 The "Comparable load" section documents the checks used to support that assumption.

 ## Environment